barafael/g4-dual-bank-example/readme.md

 When erasing/writing to the 'other' bank (the bank mapped at 0x08040000), care must be taken to erase/write to the correct address, taking the address into account.
 Erase to the actual physical bank, write to the remapped address (see PC13 callback in main.c).

+# Challenge 3

+When using many peripherals, many interrupts, the core sometimes goes into a state which I cannot explain when erasing bank 1 from bank 2.
+Doing a full bank erase works without problems in this case.

 # Implementation

 All relevant implementation is in main.c (except for the small but crucial change in the linker file).